Breaking the Curse of Dimensionality with Convex Neural Networks: Approximation properties

 \end{proposition} \begin{proof} With the same reasoning as above, we obtain that $g$ is Lipschitz-continuous with constant $\eta $, we thus get the desired approximation error from Prop.~\ref{prop:approx-sphere}. \end{proof}

 \paragraph{Linear functions.} If $f(x) = w^\top x + b$, with $\|w\|_2 \leqslant \eta$ and $ b \leqslant \eta R$, then for $\alpha=1$, it is straightforward that $\gamma_1(f) \leqslant 2 R\eta$.
 Moreover, we have $\gamma_2(f) \sim C R\eta$.
-For other values of $\alpha$, we also have $\gamma_1$-norms less than a constant (depending only of $\alpha$) times $R\eta$.
+For other values of $\alpha$, we also have $\gamma_1$-norms less than a constant (depending \emph{only} of $\alpha$) times $R\eta$.
 The RKHS norms are bit harder to compute since linear functions for $f$ leads to linear functions for $g$ only for $\alpha=1$.

-\paragraph{Functions of projections.} If $f(x) = \varphi(w^\top x)$ where $\|w\|_2\leqslant \eta$ and $\varphi:\rb \to \rb$ is a function, then the norm of $f$ is the same as the norm of the function $\varphi$ on the interval $[-R\eta, R\eta]$.
+\paragraph{Functions of projections.} If $f(x) = \varphi(w^\top x)$ where $\|w\|_2\leqslant \eta$ and $\varphi:\rb \to \rb$ is a function, then the norm of $f$ is the same as the norm of the function $\varphi$ on the interval $[-R\eta, R\eta]$, and it thus does not depend on $d$.
 This is a consequence of the fact that the total mass of a Radon measure remains bounded even when the support has measure zero (which might not be the case for the RKHS defined in \mysec{rkhs}).
 For the RKHS, there is no such results and it is in general not adaptive.

 More generally, if $f(x) = \Phi(W^\top x)$ for $W \in \rb^{d \times s}$ with the largest singular value of $W$ less than~$\eta$, and $\Phi$ a function from $\rb^s$ to $\rb$, then for $\|x\|_2 \leqslant R$, we have $\| W^\top x\|_2 \leqslant R\eta$, and thus we may apply our results for $d=s$.